ZeeAyZ/Eklips/userm.md

 ## FAQs

 # Q: What should I do if I get a "File Not Found" error?
-A: Most of the times, Sol will use fallback assets, but if you do get this issue, Try reinstalling the game or checking if the files are there.
+A: Most of the time, Sol will use fallback assets, but if you do get this issue, Try reinstalling the game or checking if the files are there.

 # Q: Can I customize the controls?
 A: Customization options vary by game.
 Usually, all controls are customizable if the dev provides a settings environment, If the dev doesn't provide one, You can [manually change these settings by following this guide.](guides/mcs.md).